rupor-github/wsl-ssh-agent/README.md

 2. Run `wsl-ssh-agent-gui.exe`.
 Basically there are several possible scenarios:

-	* Using `--socket` option specify "well known" path on Windows side and then properly specify the same path in every WSL session:
+	* Using `-socket` option specify "well known" path on Windows side and then properly specify the same path in every WSL session:

 		Windows:
 		    ```